How to open the Windows My Documents or Documents folder

 Showing Documents on the desktop

-In early versions of Microsoft Windows, the My Documents folder could was on the desktop by default.
+In early versions of Microsoft Windows, the My Documents folder was on the desktop by default.
 However, Windows Vista disables this feature by default.
 If you want this folder on the desktop, see: Missing My Computer, My Network Places, or My Documents icon.

 Opening My Documents in Windows XP